 Richard Palmer is the local agent for Thorne, one of the main UK suppliers of bees and equipment, and is a great source of both equipment and friendly advice.
-His contact details are on the membership list, and in your monthly newsletter.
+His contact details are on the membership list.
 Alternatively, if you email email@example.com we can forward your message to him.

 Paynes Southdown Bee Farms